 Uncruise Fleet of Small Cruise Ships

 UnCruise Adventures has nine vessels in its fleet.
 Explore the icy wilderness of Alaska, sail around the stunning Hawaiian Islands, discover Columbia and Snake Rivers, and journey through the Pacific Northwest.
-Cruises in the Pacific Northwest sail around the coast and islands of the state of Washington, and there is also the option to add Canada’s British Columbia for a cross-border exploration.
+Cruises in the Pacific Northwest sail around the coast and islands of the state of Washington.
+There is also the option to add Canada’s British Columbia for cross-border exploration.
 Marvel at the scenery and wildlife in the Galapagos.
 Be in awe of Mexico’s magical Sea of Cortes.
 Discover the best of Costa Rica and Panama.
 The diverse cruises offered by the UnCruise fleet offer something for everyone.

 The Safari Endeavor sails around Alaska from May to October and around Mexico between November and March.
 She has 42 cabins that can accommodate up to 82 guests.
 All rooms are en suite with air conditioning, a TV, an iPod docking station, a desk, and ample storage space.
 Communal areas include an indoor lounge, a wine bar, a library, a sun terrace, and observation areas.
 There are two hot tubs, massage rooms, and fitness equipment.
-A swim step and kayak launch area makes accessing the water easy.
-The vessel carries kayaks, paddle boards, blow-up skiffs, wetsuits, snorkelling equipment, and hiking poles.
+A swim step and kayak launch area make accessing the water easy.
+The vessel carries kayaks, paddleboards, blow-up skiffs, wetsuits, snorkeling equipment, and hiking poles.
 Yoga mats are available.
-There’s also an underwater camera and a hydrophone, perfect for observing underwater activity.
+There’s also an underwater camera and a hydrophone, perfect for observing the underwater activity.

 The comfortable Safari Explorer sails around Alaska from May to September.
-Between November and March she takes passengers on voyages around Hawaii.
+Between November and March, she takes passengers on voyages around Hawaii.
 She has 18 cabins for up to 36 guests.
 All en suite cabins have air conditioning, a window, and a TV.
 There are three public decks, offering plenty of outdoor space.
 There’s a lounge and library-cum-bar.
-The hydrophone and underwater camera let you marvel at the depths of the ocean on the TV in your cabin.
-Adventure equipment carried onboard includes paddle boards, kayaks, inflatable skiffs, and hiking poles.
-Guests visiting Hawaii also have access to snorkelling gear.
-Free massages are offered, and you can use the gym equipment and yoga mats.
+The hydrophone and underwater camera let you marvel at the ocean's depths on the TV in your cabin.
+Adventure equipment carried onboard includes paddleboards, kayaks, inflatable skiffs, and hiking poles.
+Guests visiting Hawaii also have access to snorkeling gear.
+Free massages are offered, and you can use gym equipment and yoga mats.
 There’s a hot tub on routes to Alaska.

 The boutique Safari Quest has just 11 cabins, with 22 guests on each small ship adventure.
 All cabins have a private bathroom, A/C, and a TV.
 Bathrooms have heated flooring.
-She sails with kayaks, paddle boards, and skiffs for water activities, and hiking poles are available too for land adventures.
-You can work out with the gym equipment and soothe away any stresses and strains in the hot tub.
+She sails with kayaks, paddleboards, and skiffs for water activities, and hiking poles are available, too, for land adventures.
+You can work out with the gym equipment and soothe any stress and strain in the hot tub.
 Common areas include an indoor lounge with a large TV, a bar, a library, a sundeck, and a front-facing observation area.
-The Safari Quest visits Alaska between May and September, and the Pacific Northwest from September to November and in April and May.
+The Safari Quest visits Alaska between May and September and the Pacific Northwest from September to November, April and May.

-The Safari Voyager is an excellent choice for small ship cruises in Costa Rica and Panama.
+The Safari Voyager is excellent for small cruises in Costa Rica and Panama.
 Her 32 cabins each have a private bathroom, air conditioning, a TV, a desk, and an iPod docking station.
 She can accommodate up to 64 guests per trip.
 Refurbished in 2016, she offers high standards of comfort in beautiful surroundings.
-There’s a large sundeck and a bow viewing area, a lounge, library, and nautical-themed dining room, and a launch platform for easy access to the water.
-Adventure equipment includes snorkelling equipment, kayaks, paddle boards, and skiffs.
-Relaxation facilities include yoga mats and free massages, and you’ll also find gym machinery onboard too.
+There’s a large sundeck and a bow viewing area, a lounge, library, nautical-themed dining room, and a launch platform for easy access to the water.
+Adventure equipment includes snorkeling equipment, kayaks, paddleboards, and skiffs.
+Relaxation facilities include yoga mats and free massages; you’ll also find gym machinery onboard.

-The sleek and elegant 30-cabin Wilderness Adventure takes guests on fabulous voyages around Alaska.
+The sleek and elegant 30-cabin Wilderness Adventurer takes guests on fabulous voyages around Alaska.
 All cabins have windows, letting you see the outside world whenever you like.
 Cabins are en suite with a TV/DVD player.
-The lounge features a bar made from Alaskan cedar wood; it’s a great place to mingle!
+The lounge features a bar made from Alaskan cedarwood; it’s a great place to mingle!
 There’s a sun terrace in addition to plenty of other outdoor areas.
 A hot tub, fitness equipment, underwater camera, hydrophone, and diverse adventure gear make her even more appealing.

 The Wilderness Discoverer is another top choice for Alaskan cruises.
 She can accommodate 76 guests in 33 comfortable en suite cabins.
 All rooms have a window and TV.
-She has two hot tubs and fitness equipment, as well as yoga mats, hiking poles, snorkelling gear, wetsuits, kayaks, and more.
+She has two hot tubs, fitness equipment, yoga mats, hiking poles, snorkeling gear, wetsuits, kayaks, and more.
 Outdoor spaces include an observation area and a sundeck, whilst her inviting indoor areas include a stylish lounge with a cedar-wood bar and a connected dining room.

-Set sail on an Alaskan adventure aboard the Wilderness Explorer and you’re sure to have a great time.
+Set sail on an Alaskan adventure aboard the Wilderness Explorer, and you’re sure to have a great time.
 She has 38 cabins that can sleep up to 78 guests.
 There are four cabin types; all have A/C, a TV, a window, and a private bathroom.
-Enjoy the spirit of the outdoors in the lounge, complete a bar made from Alaskan cedar.
+Enjoy the spirit of the outdoors in the lounge, and complete a bar made from Alaskan cedar.
 Soak up the views from the observation areas and relax on the sundeck.
 There are two hot tubs and gym machinery.
-She carries hiking poles, wetsuits, snorkelling equipment, yoga mats, kayaks, skiffs, and paddle boards, and an EZ Dock platform provides easy access to the water.
+She carries hiking poles, wetsuits, snorkeling equipment, yoga mats, kayaks, skiffs, and paddleboards, and an EZ Dock platform provides easy access to the water.
 Never miss any underwater activity thanks to the hydrophone and underwater camera.